DHTMLX/docs-suite/docs/window/api/window_closable_config.md

 # closable

-@short: defines whether a window can be closed
+@short: Optional.
+Defines whether a window can be closed

 @signature: {'closable?: boolean;'}